Combined Pill: The FPA Guide

 Talk to your healthcare professional.
 You may need to miss any planned breaks or inactive pills or use other contraception for a short time.

 When you stop using the pill, your fertility will go back to whatever’s normal for you.
-After stopping the pill it’s possible to get pregnant before having your first period.
+It’s possible to get pregnant before you have your first period after stopping the pill.

-If you don’t want to wait, ask your healthcare professional for advice because you can risk getting pregnant if you’ve had sex recently.
+If you don’t want to wait until the end of a pack, ask your healthcare professional for advice because you can risk getting pregnant if you’ve had sex recently.

 If you want to get pregnant, aim to start pre-pregnancy care – such as taking folic acid and vitamin D, and stopping smoking and drinking alcohol – before you stop using the pill.
 Ask your healthcare professional for advice or see tommys.org/pregnancy-information